(xxi) Provisions

 3A.
 Significant accounting judgements, estimates and assumptions

 The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, the accompanying disclosures and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
 The changes in estimates are made as the management becomes aware of such changes.
-The changes in estimates are recognised in the period in which the estimates are revised.
+The changes in estimates are recognized in the period in which the estimates are revised.

 i) Defined benefit plans

-The cost of the defined benefit gratuity plan, post-employment medical benefits and other defined benefit plans and the present value of the obligation of defined benefit plans are determined using actuarial valuations.
+The cost of the defined benefit gratuity plan, post¬ employment medical benefits and other defined benefit plans and the present value of the obligation of defined benefit plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
 The parameter most subject to change is the discount rate.
 In determining the appropriate discount rate for defined benefit plans, the management considers the interest rates of government bonds.
 The mortality rate is based on publicly available mortality tables.
 Those mortality tables tend to change only at interval in response to demographic changes.
 Future salary increases are based on the expected future inflation rates.
-Further details
+Further details about the defined benefit obligations are given in Note 32."

 ii) Useful life of Property, plant and equipment